-Agriculture in Jamaica is a key economic earner, accounting for 7.1 per cent of the country's GDP in 2019, largely reflecting improvements in Other Agricultural Crops, Animal Farming and Traditional Export Crops.
+Agriculture in Jamaica is a key economic earner, accounting for 7.8 per cent of the country's GDP in 2020, largely reflecting increased export earnings.
 The industry has grown from a monoculture, producing sugar, to now include more than two dozen crops for domestic consumption and export.
 There are also thriving animal husbandry and fish farming activities across the island and these primary services contribute greatly to the country's diversified value-added Food Manufacturing Industry.